sfu-bigdata/bd-glossary/Glossary.md

 ### CYBERSECURITY

 A model in information security designed to govern and evaluate how an organization handles data when it is stored, transmitted or processed.
 This model emphasizes that data should not be accessed without authorization, should not be altered or compromised without authorization, and should be accessible upon legitimate request.
 See [Secure Computing](#secure-computing). [^40] [#disciplines](#disciplines)

+### Correlation

+Correlation or dependence is any statistical relationship between two random variables or bivariate data, whether causal or not.
+In the broadest sense, correlation is any statistical association, though it accurately refers to the degree to which a pair of variables are linearly related. [#lesson-05](#lesson-05)

 ### Critical Thinking